Brown: Cleansing SALT from the wound

 Brown: Bellone threatens lawsuit over planned SALT workaround

-In face of opposition, Suffolk County Executive Steve Bellone backs creation of charitable fund as workaround to mitigate loss of state and local tax deduction on federal tax returns
+In the face of opposition, Suffolk County Executive Steve Bellone backs the creation of a charitable fund as a workaround to mitigate the loss of the state and local tax deduction on federal tax returns.

 On Tax Day ‘19 — which slammed many Long Islanders this year — the office of County Executive Steve Bellone scheduled a news conference, according to a release, to announce that Suffolk had become the first county in New York State to establish a charitable fund to reduce the impact of losing some state and local tax deductions on federal tax returns.